jbethancourt/Host-a-WordPress-Website-on-AWS/README.md

 12. **AWS Simple Notification Service (SNS)**: for notifications related to the Auto Scaling Group activities.
 13. **Amazon Route 53**: for domain name registration and DNS management.

+## Repository Structure

+* **Deployment Script**: Contains the script for setting up the web application on the EC2 instance.
+* **Architectural Diagram**: Visual respresentation of the AWS architecture.

 ## Deployment Scripts

 ### Initial Setup Script